 So, your business is growing and demand is quickly catching up with your output.
-You need some extra support, so you’re looking at hiring a new employee.
+You've thought about whether it's the right time to hire, and you need some extra support, so you’re looking at hiring a new employee.

 That’s great!
 But the first question you have to ask is, “how much does it cost to hire an employee?”